-This chart (or other moving average) is frequently used in stock modeling software packages for analysts trying to predict the next day performance based on the last couple weeks or months of performance.
+This chart (or other moving averages) is frequently used in stock modeling software packages for analysts trying to predict the next day performance based on the last couple weeks or months of performance.

-Stock price values are most often not totally independent observations as each day is based on a previous performance and outside factor and are often correlated between successive dates.
+Stock price values are most often not totally independent observations as each day is based on a previous performance and outside factors and are often correlated between successive dates.

 Six Sigma Modules

 Correlation and Regression